iamanrajput/Namaste-React/Episode 03/notes.md

+# Chapter 03 - Laying the Foundation

-# What is JSX?
+## What is `JSX`?

-## JSX - JavaScript XML (XML - Extensible Markup Language)
+- JSX stands for JavaScript XML.
+- JSX allows us to write HTML elements in JavaScript and place them in the DOM without any createElement() and/or appendChild() methods.
+- JSX makes it easier to write and add HTML in React.
+- JSX converts HTML tags into react elements.

-JSX is a syntax extension for JavaScript that allows developers to write HTML-like code directly within their JavaScript files.
+- JSX is a syntax extension for JavaScript that allows developers to write HTML-like code directly within their JavaScript files.

-It is often used with React, a popular JavaScript library for building user interfaces, to create reusable UI components.

 Many people say JSX is "HTML in JS," but that's not accurate—JSX is a HTML-like syntax.